sigmasaur/AwSW-it/README.md

 ### [`xsebastian.rpy`](italiantl/xsebastian.rpy)

-* At line 396, 1364: Split in multiple parts to fit fewer lines.
+* At line 396, 1364: Split into multiple parts to fit fewer lines.
 * At line 722, 1086: Corrected uppercase letter to lowercase after colon.
 * At line 736, 749: Corrected simple dash to em-dash.
 * At line 749, 1071: Unfolded *2* → *two*, for elegance.